Dementia Support > Dementia Tax Explained | Do You Have To Pay It?

 NHS-funded nursing care

-NHS-funded nursing care is for people who receive nursing care in a nursing care home.
+NHS-funded nursing care is for people who receive nursing care in a nursing home.
 Here, the NHS will pay towards your loved one’s nursing home fees.
 This money is usually sent directly to the home.

 This isn’t a means-tested form of funding, so you could be eligible regardless of your financial situation.